General · · 14 min read

 Conduct Equipment Inspection Before Rental

-• Carry out a functional test of the apparatus to confirm that it operates properly before departing the leasing facility.
-This action is vital for avoiding future issues.
-Document any existing damage thoroughly to avoid disputes upon return; this practice not only safeguards your interests but also encourages accountability in the leasing process.
+• Document any existing damage meticulously to avoid disputes upon return, as this practice not only protects your interests but also promotes accountability in the rental process.

 Conclusion